Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 It begs the question: did audiences of the 1940s enjoy the kitchen ending because it “put Tess in her place” after being dangerously empowered for the majority of the film?

 Or did audiences of the time enjoy the kitchen ending because, after routinely ignoring or mistreating Sam throughout the film, Tess is finally doing something nice for him, visually demonstrating that she’s committed to making their marriage work?

 Are We Getting This Right?

-Much has been said about this replacement ending in Woman of the Year, and the message it conveys.
-The common consensus today is that the ending is old fashioned, and rather offensive in its treatment of the Tess Harding character.
+Much has been said about the replacement ending in Woman of the Year and the message it conveys.
+The common consensus today is that the ending is old fashioned and insulting in its treatment of the Tess Harding character.
 Many present-day viewers go along with Joe Mankiewicz’s analysis of the ending as a sort of “comeuppance” for Tess: she’s been too much of a threat to the status quo the whole film, so it’s time to make a fool of her in the kitchen before having her promise to quit her career and be the dutiful housewife.

-But as more and more classic films are criticized for expounding old fashioned messages that are out of touch—or even offensive—to audiences today, it’s more important than ever to make sure we fully grasp what the actual messages of these films are.
+But as a growing number of classic films are criticized for expounding old fashioned messages that are out of touch—or even offensive—to audiences today, it’s important to make sure that we fully grasp what the true messages of these films are.

 So, before we “reframe” Woman of the Year—to borrow a phrase from Turner Classic Movies—let’s analyze what the end of the film actually says.